Safecast/bGeigie-Drive/README.md

 - Supports android 14 and higher (API level 34).
 - Data is displays on a map, OpenStreetMap (standard or OpenTopo).
 - Data is recorded and saved on the android device.
 - Tested with bGeigie Zen which uses BLE (Bluetooth Low Energy).
-Possibly it works also with Nano without modification.
+It is possible that it also works with Nano without modification.

 ## Usage
 - At first startup the user is asked to permit the use of both **BT** and **Location**.
 User MUST consent to **BT** to use the app but **Location** is optional.